Avant Gardner: Controversies

-2025 renovations and delays
+2025 renovations, delays, and demolition

 When Josh Wyatt was hired as the complex's first CEO in 2024, the complex had launched a PR campaign in which he repeatedly touted a major venue redesign.
 According to specifics of the new Mirage released by the company, the new setting would include a shutter system with a 30K resolution, and over 100 precision-calibrated speakers and subwoofers.
 Originally, the venue planned to hold its first show of the year on May 1.

 The Brooklyn Mirage cancelled its annual opening weekend; it was later revealed that despite official communications from the complex and in an April 30 interview with Wyatt conducted by Brooklyn Magazine that the venue was "show-ready", New York City's Department of Buildings had not granted them the necessary permits.
 The outdoor space remains closed, with no known opening date, canceling numerous shows up to and including the 2025 Memorial Day weekend.
 By May 22, Wyatt was fired as CEO of Avant Gardner, with day-to-day duties shifting to Gary Richards, Avant Gardner's non-executive chairman.

 On August 4, Avant Gardner filed for bankruptcy, citing liabilities of up to $500 million, while holding less than $100 million in assets.
+That October, the company filed a permit application to demolish 32,000 square feet of the venue.
+The demolition of the Brooklyn Mirage was approved in January 2026, with work to begin the next month.
+The club Pacha built a new venue at the site, which opened in June 2026.